Vectorial1024/laravel-process-async/README.md

 // ...or not have any limits at all (beware of orphaned processes!)
 $task->withoutTimeLimit()->start();
 ```

+Some tips:
+- Don't sleep too long!
+On Windows, timeout handlers cannot trigger while your task is sleeping.
+  - Use short but frequent sleeps instead.
+- Avoid using `SIGINT`!
+On Unix, this signal is reserved for timeout detection.

 ## Testing
 PHPUnit via Composer script: